Blade runner Macey is one of first children to get running blade on NHS - BBC News

 Blade runner girl has new limb, for now

-Macey is able to take part in sport thanks to her new carbon fibre 'leg' but will funding continue?
+Macey can take part in sport thanks to her carbon fibre leg.

 A seven-year-old girl from Shropshire is one of the first children in England to receive a running blade on the NHS.